alicedb2/borkacluster/README.md

 * Reorganize/eliminate redundancy in security group permissions
 * Add possibility to attach and share an already existing NFS volume
 * Add support for EFS and S3 data storage (will need creation of IAM role)
+* Check-point cluster resources more often to make cleaning-up easier in case something goes wrong